Juvenile Crimes Attorney - Juvenile Lawyer

 GED Exams and other testing at Central Juvenile Hall

-Ms. Pauline Wong is in charge of coordinating all testing schedules for children housed at Central Juvenile Hall.
-Ms. Wong can be reached at (562) 401-5455.
+Ms. Mercedes Cerros is in charge of coordinating all testing schedules for children housed at Central Juvenile Hall, Los Padrinos Juvenile Hall and Sylmar Juvenile Hall as well as all probation camps.
+Ms. Cerros can be reached at (562) 401-5740.

 Problems at Central Juvenile Hall

-After receiving numerous complaints by children, lawyers, and community leaders, the United States Attorney Generals Office initated an investigation at all Los Padrinos, Central and Sylmar Juvenile Hall.
+After receiving numerous complaints by children, lawyers, and community leaders, the United States Attorney Generals Office initiated an investigation at all Los Angeles County Juvenile Halls including Los Padrinos, Central and Sylmar Juvenile Hall.
 A special prosecutor and a team of experts assigned to the case visited Central Juvenile Hall in 2001 and found the facility "violated the constitutional and federal statutory rights of the youth residents."

 Excessive use of pepper spray at Central Juvenile Hall